-Directions to download books to your iOS device (iPad, iPhone, etc):
+Directions to download book to your iOS device (iPad, iPhone, etc):

 - You will need the iBooks app (free) installed on your iOS device.